 - is pregnant

-Only one other drug, Anipryl (selegiline), is FDA-approved to treat Cushing's disease in dogs, but only to treat uncomplicated, pituitary-dependent Cushing's.
+Only one other drug, Anipryl (selegiline), is FDA-approved to treat Cushing's disease in dogs, but only to treat certain cases caused by a pituitary tumor.

-Veterinarians have often used a human chemotherapy drug, Lysodren (mitotane), "off-label" to treat Cushing's in dogs.
+In the past, veterinarians often used a chemotherapy drug approved for people called Lysodren (mitotane) "off-label" to treat Cushing's in dogs.
 Lysodren destroys the layers of the adrenal gland that produce cortisol.
 It requires careful monitoring and can have severe side effects.

-"Off-label," or "extra-label," means veterinarians can legally prescribe human drugs to animals for uses not listed on the label, or for other species or at different dosage levels from those listed on the label.
+"Extra-label" use of a drug means using an FDA-approved animal or human drug in a way that is not listed on the label, which is sometimes called “off-label” use.
 But because dogs may react unpredictably to human drugs, says Stohlman, it's beneficial to have treatments available that have been studied in dogs and approved specifically for them.

 "Treating Cushing's is a balancing act," Stohlman says.
 "But dogs with the disease can live a good life if they are monitored closely by a veterinarian and the owner is diligent about bringing the dog in for blood work and checkups, watching for side effects and giving the medication as directed."